chesterbr/chesterbr.github.io/_posts/2020-06-03-detecting-tv-power-state-via-usb.md

 title: "Detecting TV power state via USB"
 date: 2019-06-03 19:00
 og_image: /img/2020/06/tv-usb-esp.png
-description: "Making hake Home Assistant turn a non-CEC TV on/off based on Chromecast usage"
+description: "Making Home Assistant turn a non-CEC TV on/off based on Chromecast usage required it to know if the TV is on or off.
+Here is how I did it."
 comments: true
 categories:
 ---